demisto/content/Packs/FeedCrowdstrikeFalconIntel/Integrations/CrowdStrikeIndicatorFeed/README.md

 ### crowdstrike-reset-fetch-indicators
 ***
 Resets the retrieving start time according to the `First Fetch Time` parameter, WARNING: This command will reset your fetch history.
+Pagination is not supported when setting the `Indicator field to fetch by` parameter to `Published Date`.

 #### Base Command